 Drawing from his African American and Native American ancestry, as well as a breadth of knowledge in art-historical traditions, Brown engaged with American history and music, the urban fabric, religion, and spirituality.
 Together, the artworks on view present a visual performance in painting that captures the dynamic spectrum of emotion embedded in the creative process.

 Born in Georgia and raised on Chicago’s South Side, Brown divided his time between New York City and Phoenix, Arizona.
 His loft studio, located at 120 Wooster Street in the SoHo neighborhood of Manhattan, became a central gathering place for artists, musicians, writers, dancers, and performance artists.
 There, he collaborated with jazz musicians like Ornette Coleman and Anthony Braxton, and Abstract Expressionist painter Willem De Kooning, among others.

 Brown’s work is in public and private art collections throughout the world, including the Smithsonian American Art Museum, the Metropolitan Museum of Art, the Kemper Museum of Contemporary Art, and the Studio Museum in Harlem.

 The exhibition features interpretive content and a new essay by American art historian and curator Lowery Stokes Sims.

 Lead sponsorship of the exhibition is provided by DeWayne N. Phillips and Caroline A. Wamsler, PhD.

 Exhibitions are made possible by assistance provided by the County of Westchester.

-We are deeply grateful to Marilyn Gould for her impactful gift of this series to the Museum’s permanent collection.
+We are deeply grateful to Marilyn Appel for her impactful gift of this series to the Museum’s permanent collection.